Chili's Cajun Chicken Pasta will wake up your taste buds! Bold cajun seasonings infuse a traditional Alfredo sauce for zesty twist on a classic!

 Optional for thickening

-- 1 tbsp Cornstarch mixed with 1 tbsp cold water
+- 1 tablespoon Cornstarch mixed with 1 tablespoon cold water

 - Combine all cajun seasoning together and set aside.